dsimidzija/python-althaia/README.md

     python performance/benchmark.py --iterations=10 --repeat=10 --object-count 10000

 They are also available in this repo as `poetry run task upstream-performance`.
-Note that you may get different results while running the benchmarks (the numbers above were obtained with Althaia v3.14.1, generally speaking you should be getting better results with newer versions).
+Note that you may get different results while running the benchmarks (the numbers above were obtained with Althaia v3.18.0, generally speaking you should be getting better results with newer versions).

-Contribution into the [serialization benchmark][] is in the works, but local run seems to be almost comparable to [Toasted Marshmallow][], which is stuck on an old marshmallow 2.x branch.
+Contribution into the [serialization benchmark][] is in the works (update: [stalled][serialization-stalled]), but local run seems to be almost comparable to [Toasted Marshmallow][], which is stuck on an old marshmallow 2.x branch.
 This means that Althaia gives you (almost) the speed of Toasted Marshmallow, with all the goodies of the latest marshmallow.

 | Library               | Many Objects (seconds)  | One Object (seconds) | Relative    |
 | --------------------  | ----------------------- | -------------------  | ----------  |